 Covering three acres in downtown Jefferson City, the Missouri State Capitol was completed in 1917.
 Voters had approved $3.5 million in bonds to finance the construction.
 As the project was coming to a close, it became apparent that more than $1 million would be left over.
 Here, the story takes an unusual twist.
 A capitol decoration committee was formed, and this visionary group commissioned virtually all the exterior and interior art.
 Pieces from leading artists Thomas Hart Benton and Sir Frank Brangwyn are featured.
 Take a tour to see just how much art could be purchased for $1 million in the early part of the 20th century.

-Tours are free and guided, but reservations are needed for 10 or more.
+Tours are free and guided, but reservations are needed for groups with 10 or more people.
 You need not go far to experience the Missouri State Museum.
 It’s on the first floor of the state capitol and well worth the visit.
 Featuring the state’s history and resources, the museum houses long-term and changing exhibits.
-Missouri was one of the most divided states during the Civil War, and the museum’s exhibits tell that complex story.
+Missouri was one of the most divided states during the Civil War, and the museum’s exhibits tell the complex story.
 The museum’s most significant collection is 125 battlefield flags belonging to or captured by Missouri troops that fought for both the Union and Confederate armies.

 In 1826, the state capitol moved to Jefferson City.
 At the lower end of Jefferson Street, a rare Missouri River landing became a commercial hub.
 Business exploded in the 1850s at “the landing,” but after the Civil War, rail travel was preferred over river transportation.
 The landing’s contribution to the city was recognized in 1974 when the state’s bicentennial commission accepted the Jefferson Landing proposal as its official project.

 The Missouri State Penitentiary, at the time of its decommission in 2004, was the oldest operating prison west of the Mississippi.
 Opened in 1836, the penitentiary had its share of escape attempts and riots.
 A variety of tours are offered for groups, including a Mystery Tour, conducted by a former inmate who shares what it was like to spend time behind the bars.
-Four months after temporarily closing due to tornado damage, the Missouri State Penitentiary has resumed both the two-hour history and two-hour ghost tours through November 30, 2019.
+The Missouri State Penitentiary offers two-hour history and two-hour ghost tours as well as private group tours.